mikesolieman/youtube-kids-pipeline/README.md

 # YouTube Kids Content Analytics Pipeline

 A data pipeline I built at Disney Streaming to optimize our content strategy.
 The pipeline enables analysis of key metrics like video duration, upload frequency patterns, and optimal posting schedules across top kids' channels.
-The insights reveal how successful channels balanced content length with posting frequency, helping inform programming strategy.
+The insights reveal how successful channels balance content length with posting frequency, helping inform programming strategy.
 This version demonstrates the same techniques using public YouTube data.

 ## Core Features
 - Automated data pipeline with Airflow orchestration